Big Stone Gap East, Virginia

 Big Stone Gap East is an unincorporated area and census-designated place (CDP) in Wise County, Virginia, United States.
 It was first listed as a CDP in the 2020 census with a population of 687.

-The CDP is in the southwest part of the county, on the east edge of the town of Big Stone Gap, outside the town limits.
-U.S. Route 23 and 58, a four-lane expressway, curves to the south and east of the community, separating it from East Stone Gap to the south.
+The CDP is located in the southwestern part of the county, on the eastern edge of the town of Big Stone Gap, outside the town limits.
+U.S. Route 23 and 58 Alternate, a four-lane expressway, curves to the south and east of the community, separating it from East Stone Gap to the south.
 Norton is 8 mi to the northeast.

+Demographics

+Big Stone Gap East first appeared as a census designated place in the 2020 U.S. census.